brumi1024/yarn-scheduler-ui/docs/data-flow-architecture.md

 }
 ```

-## State Management
+## State Management and Configuration

-The application uses **Zustand** for state management, with 4 focused stores that provide a clean, hook-based API with direct mutations via Immer integration:
+The application uses **Zustand** for state management and a **simplified configuration system** that replaced the previous complex metadata-driven approach.

 ### Zustand Stores